Transaction Operations

 Transaction Limitations

-Operation Limitations
+Operation Restrictions

-Limitation | Description | Impact |
+| Limitation Item | Description | Impact |

-Operation Count | Maximum of 100 operations per transaction | Requires reasonable planning of transaction scope |
+| Operation Count | Up to 100 operations per transaction | Requires proper planning of transaction scope |

-Execution Time | Transaction execution time must not exceed 30 seconds | Avoid complex computations and external calls |
+| Execution Time | Transaction execution time cannot exceed 30 seconds | Avoid complex calculations and external calls |

-Document Operations | Only the doc method is supported; the where method is not supported | The current transaction only supports single-document operations |
+| Document Operations | Only supports the doc method, does not support the where method | The current transaction only supports single-document operations |

-DDL Operations | Avoid initiating transactions during DDL operations | May cause transactions to fail to acquire locks |
+| DDL Operations | Avoid performing transactions during DDL operations | May cause transactions to fail to acquire locks |

 Notes